Uncle Kracker: Early life

 Shafer was born in Mount Clemens, Michigan, on June 6, 1974.
 With his brother Mike Shafer, he visited a nightclub in Clawson, Michigan, where a turntables competition was occurring.
-His older brother was competing against a then-unknown musician, Kid Rock, who Shafer soon became friends with.
+His older brother was competing against a then-unknown musician, Kid Rock, with whom Shafer soon became friends.
 In those times, he was mainly rapping.
 He went to L'Anse Creuse High School.
 In 1994, Kid Rock asked Shafer to play turntables for his band called Twisted Brown Trucker.
 Shafer knew nothing of using turntables, but since his brother was an experienced DJ, he agreed.
 He only performed at live shows at the time, until he began recording for Rock's album, Early Mornin' Stoned Pimp; Shafer was a featured vocalist on some of the tracks.
 He then began working on a solo album, but he continued being the DJ for Kid Rock.
 Upon the release of Rock's multi-platinum album, The History of Rock, Shafer decided that it was time to release his first solo album, Double Wide, in 2000.